Canadian International School Tokyo School Profile

 The school day is from 8:30 am to 3:20 pm.
 Students in grades 1 to 12 must be in their period 1 class by 8:30 and leave at 3:00 (KG) or 3:15 pm (Grades 1to 5).
 Grade 6 to 12 students are dismissed at 3:20 pm.
 The school schedule consists of 5 days with 6 (K3-5) or 7 (Grade 5-12) periods per day.
 There are 190 instructional days in the school year.

-The CIS school year consists of several components as described below.
+The CIS school year consists of the following components.

 1. Regular School Year